uml2prov/uml2prov/README.md

 This UML2PROV reference implementation is a java project available on GitHub ([https://github.com/uml2prov/uml2prov.git](https://github.com/uml2prov/uml2prov.git)).
 Alternatively, users can download the zip archive available at [http://uml2prov.unirioja.es/uml2prov_release_0.2v.zip](http://uml2prov.unirioja.es/uml2prov_release_0.2v.zip) with the code already compiled and containing a binary executable and a simple example.
 This archive includes:

-- _uml2prov.jar_:  the executable UML2PROV tool.
+1. _uml2prov.jar_:  the executable UML2PROV tool.
 Dependencies for this executable must be located in a subdirectory named *uml2prov_lib*
-- *uml2prov_lib*: directory with dependencies (this directory must be in the same folder as uml2pov.jar).
+2. *uml2prov_lib*: directory with uml2pov.jar dependencies (this directory must be in the same folder as uml2pov.jar).
-- _model.profile.uml_: UML profile used to stereotype UML operations in the UML class diagram.
+3. _model.profile.uml_: UML profile used to stereotype UML operations in the UML class diagram.
+4. _examples_: directory with examples, containing three subdirectories:
-- _examples/apps_: directory with the source code of an example application.
+	- _apps_: directory with the source code of an example application.
-- _examples/models_: directory with UML models describing the example application.
+	- _models_: directory with UML models describing the example application.
-- _examples/listeners_: directory with java implementations of the `BGMEventListener` java interface.
+	- _listeners_: directory with java implementations of the `BGMEventListener` java interface used in this guide.

 ## How to use UML2PROV